Tag Archives: survivor

 Filed under Survivor

-A couple of weeks ago, I was asked to give a presentation at a local women’s shelter on self-esteem.
+A couple of weeks ago, I was asked to give a presentation on self-esteem at a local women’s shelter.
 As I have been training to become a certified sexual assault advocate, I was delighted and agreed to speak to the group of ladies and give a one-hour presentation.
-I titled it, “Phenomenal, Beautiful You.”
+I titled it “Phenomenal, Beautiful You.”
 I gave that presentation today.

 Now due to numerous reasons and past experiences, I myself struggle with low self-esteem.
-I still don’t find certain tasks easy, comfortable, or painless.
-So, everything that I shared with the ladies today, I was speaking to myself.
-Sometimes we just need to speak words of affirmation over ourselves!
-I let those precious ladies know that I am just like them, only now, sitting on the opposite side of the table.
+I still find specific tasks difficult, uncomfortable, or challenging.
+So, everything I shared with the ladies today was really for myself.
+Sometimes, we just need to speak words of affirmation to ourselves.
+I let those precious ladies know I am just like them, only now, sitting on the opposite side of the table.
 However, not without being well acquainted with the struggles that they face.
-I shared my story, and my insecurities, and spoke on what the definition of insanity is: Doing the same thing over and over expecting different results.
-Here is one of the quotes that I printed out on card stocks for each lady to take:
+I shared my story, and my insecurities, and spoke about what the definition of insanity is: Doing the same thing over and over, expecting different results.
+Here is one of the quotes that I printed out on cardstock for each lady to take:

 When you change your thinking, you change your belief;